Taganrog Aviation Museum: History

 Currently the exhibits include 12 types of aircraft.
-One of the most interesting exhibit is the MiG-25BM, of which only 40 examples were constructed, and the one that is on display in Taganrog seems to be the only one that survived.
+One exhibit is the MiG-25BM, of which only 40 examples were constructed, and the one that is on display in Taganrog seems to be the only one that survived.

 Visitors are allowed to get inside each aircraft.
-Now the museum keepers are trying to acquire City Status for their museum.
+As of 2022 the museum keepers were trying to acquire City Status for their museum.